-The location of the TPM influences the structure (pairing) of the inventory control system in Step 5.
-The throughput is often located at the main feed, but could generally be anywhere in the process.
-Since the two proposed control strategies both have a constant solvent feed flow, we assume here that the solvent feed S is the throughput manipulator (Decision 2).
+The TPM location is important both for economic reasons in terms of minimizing the backoff (Aske et al., 2008) and because it dictates the structure (pairing) of the inventory control system (Buckley, 1964; Price and Georgakis, 1993).
+The throughput is typically located at the main feed, but could generally be anywhere in the process.
+Since the two proposed control strategies both have a given (constant) solvent feed flow, this implies that the solvent feed S is the throughput manipulator (Decision 2).
+Indeed, this is the optimal location for this process because the regeneration of solvent is the capacity bottleneck.